ChristyHiii/Five-colourLegend/README.md

 ## 📜 License

-MIT License © 2025 ChrisTing Huang
-Free to use for learning, research, and creative projects.
-Contributions and forks are welcome!
+MIT License © 2025 ChrisTing Huang.
+Feel free to use for learning, research, and creative projects.
+Contributions and forks are welcome! — just credit the original author🍬

 🌟 If you enjoy this project, please ⭐ star the repository and share it — let more people experience the beauty of the Five Elements through computation.